Permits and Inspections

 Having a garage sale?
 A permit is required.
-To get a permit, bring $5.00 and proof of address (Driver’s License or utility bill) to the Building Inspection Department on the second floor of City Hall.
+To get a permit, bring $5.00 and proof of address (Driver’s License or utility bill) to the Building Inspection Department located at the Development Services Center at 108 E. Mountain Street.
 Permits are issued the same day Monday - Friday.

 How Do I Apply?

 Permit applications and fee information are available here.
-Applications for building permits are made at the Building Inspection Department at City Hall.
+Applications for building permits are made at the Building Inspection Department located at 108 E. Mountain Street.

-- If you have any questions, Building Inspection staff will be glad to assist you.
+- If you have any questions, the Building Inspection staff will be glad to assist you.

 *Application for Electric, Water and Wastewater are to be completed by a licensed contractor and should accompany the building permit application.